lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 To see what the tokens in **autobas** do, invoke `lmf --input` and search for autobas in the output.

-Next follows some header information:
+Next follows some header information that presents in a condensed synopsis form some key settings that are used in this run:

 ~~~
  LMF:      nbas = 2  nspec = 2  vn 7.11.i  verb 35